20 Worst Tourist Traps in Michigan

 The attraction claims gravity works differently here.
 Compasses spin wildly and objects roll uphill.

-People tilt at impossible angles for photos.
+People tilt at interesting angles for photos.

-But here’s the catch – you’ll pay $10 per person for a 15-minute guided tour through a tilted shack.
+You’ll pay $10 per person for a 15-minute guided tour through a tilted shack.

 2. Mackinac Island